Migration from Traditional Infrastructure

 Application retirement Remove legacy applications with limited business value Reduces migration scope, eliminates maintenance costs, simplifies portfolio Requires business stakeholder alignment, data archival strategy Low-value legacy applications, redundant systems, end-of-life software

-Infrastructure inventory automation through tools that Terraform import, CloudFormation drift detection and Azure Resource Manager templates enables systematic conversion of existing resources to Architecture as Code management.
-Automated discovery can generate initial Architecture as Code configurations as require refinement but accelerate kodification process.
+Infrastructure inventory automation through tools such as Terraform import, CloudFormation drift detection and Azure Resource Manager templates enables systematic conversion of existing resources to Architecture as Code management.
+Automated discovery can generate initial Architecture as Code configurations that require refinement but accelerate the codification process.

-Template standardisation through reusable modules and organisational patterns ensures consistency across migrated infrastructure while the reduces future maintenance overhead.
-European government agencies have successfully implemented standardized Architecture as Code templates for common infrastructure patterns across different departments.
+Template standardisation through reusable modules and organisational patterns ensures consistency across migrated infrastructure whilst reducing future maintenance overhead.
+European government agencies have successfully implemented standardised Architecture as Code templates for common infrastructure patterns across different departments.

 Configuration drift elimination through Architecture as Code adoption requires systematic reconciliation between existing resource configurations and desired Architecture as Code state.
-Gradual enforcement of Architecture as Code-managed configuration ensures infrastructure stability while the eliminates manual configuration inconsistencies.
+Gradual enforcement of Architecture as Code-managed configuration ensures infrastructure stability whilst eliminating manual configuration inconsistencies.

-Version control integration for infrastructure changes enables systematic tracking of migration progress samt provides rollback capabilities for problematic changes.
-Git-based workflows for infrastructure management etablishes foundation for collaborative infrastructure development and operational transparency.
+Version control integration for infrastructure changes enables systematic tracking of migration progress and provides rollback capabilities for problematic changes.
+Git-based workflows for infrastructure management establish the foundation for collaborative infrastructure development and operational transparency.

 Team transition and competence development

 Organisational structure evolution from traditional silos to cross-functional teams enables effective Architecture as Code adoption.
-European telecommunications companies have successfully transitioned from separate development and operations teams to integrated DevOps teams as manage architecture as code.
+European telecommunications companies have successfully transitioned from separate development and operations teams to integrated DevOps teams that manage Architecture as Code.

-Cultural transformation from manual processes to automated workflows requires change management programs as address resistance and promotes automation adoption.
+Cultural transformation from manual processes to automated workflows requires change management programmes that address resistance and promote automation adoption.
 Success stories from early adopters can motivate broader organisational acceptance of Architecture as Code practices.

-Mentorship programs pairing experienced cloud engineers with traditional infrastructure teams accelerates knowledge transfer and reduces adoption friction.
+Mentorship programmes pairing experienced cloud engineers with traditional infrastructure teams accelerates knowledge transfer and reduces adoption friction.
 External consulting support can supplement internal capabilities during initial migration phases for complex enterprise environments.

 Migration Assessment Automation